selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `volume_gb` - (Optional) Volume size in GB for each node.
 Can be skipped only when flavor_id is set and local_volume is `true`.
 Changing this creates a new node group.
 Learn more about [Configurations](https://docs.selectel.ru/en/cloud/managed-kubernetes/node-groups/configurations/).

-* `volume_type` - (Optional) Type of OpenStack blockstorage volume for each node.
+* `volume_type` - (Optional) Type of an OpenStack Block Storage volume for each node.
 Can be skipped only when `flavor_id` is set and the flavor properties contain additional specifications for a local volume.
 Changing this creates a new node group.
 Available volume types are `fast`, `basic`, and `universal`.
 The format is `<volume_type>.<availability_zone>`.
 Learn more about [Network volumes](https://docs.selectel.ru/en/cloud/servers/volumes/about-network-volumes/).

 * `local_volume` - (Optional) Specifies if nodes use a local volume.
 Cannot be used with the flavors that have specifications for a local volume.
 Changing this creates a new node group.
 Boolean flag, the default value is false.